56. Tutorial - Building an IFR Flight Plan with Approach Procedures¶

 fuel calculation and other functions.
 Uncheck

-Create a new and empty flight plan
+Create an empty flight plan

 in the dialog if the flight plan is